For family holidays, Tun Sakaran Marine Park is a nature lab one minute and a marine playground the next.

 2. Snorkeling & Scuba Diving

-Diving in Tun Sakaran Marine Park is excellent, as the relatively untouched beauty of the surrounding area makes it one of the most exciting diving sites in the region.
+Diving in Tun Sakaran Marine Park is excellent, as the relatively untouched beauty of the surrounding area makes it one of the most exciting dive sites in the region.

 Several dive resorts/operators from the area organize snorkeling and diving day tours to the marine park.
 Some dive operators organize their PADI Open Water diving courses here.